Andy Bechtolsheim: Investments

 He was reportedly an early investor in Claria Corporation, which ceased operating in 2008.
 From 2015 to 2017, Bechtolsheim invested in PerimeterX, an automated attack mitigation SaaS.

 Awards

 Bechtolsheim received a Smithsonian Leadership Award for Innovation in 1999 and a Stanford Entrepreneur Company of the year award.
 He was also elected a member of the National Academy of Engineering in 2000 for contributions to the design of computer workstations and high-performance network switching.

 Bechtolsheim gave the opening keynote speech at the International Supercomputing Conference in 2009.

 In 2012, he was voted by IT Pros as the person who contributed most to server innovation in the last 20 years.

+SEC settlement

+In 2024, Bechtolsheim settled insider trading allegations with the United States Securities and Exchange Commission (SEC), in which he agreed to pay a civil penalty of nearly $1 million, and is prohibited from serving as an officer or director of a public company for five years.
+The SEC accused him of misusing confidential knowledge of Cisco's proposed acquisition of Acacia Communications, stating that the illegal option trades netted over $400,000 in profits between his associate and relative, to whom he passed the information.